-- ✓ On pre-Election Day days, every election worker must take two 20 minute breaks (one in the morning and one in the afternoon) and a 1 hour lunch.
-This includes the Election Coordinators. - On Election Day, every election worker must take two 1 hour Rest periods (one in the morning and one in the afternoon).
-This includes Election coordinators. - ✔ Election Coordinators are responsible for assigning break schedules. - ✓ No more than one third of election workers may be absent from a Vote Center at the same time. - ✓ On Election Day, all morning rest periods shall be completed by 12:00 P.M.
+- ✓ On pre-Election Day days, all vote center staff must take two 20 minute breaks (one in the morning and one in the afternoon) and a 1 hour lunch. - ✓ On Election Day, all vote center staff must take two 1-hour rest periods (one in the morning and one in the afternoon). - ✔ Election Outreach Coordinators are responsible for assigning break schedules. - ✓ No more than one third of election workers may be absent from a Vote Center at the same time. - ✓ On Election Day, all morning rest periods shall be completed by 12:00 P.M.
 All afternoon rest periods shall be completed by 5:00 P.M.